||How has the proportion of juveniles living in poverty changed since the 1970's?

 [ CSV file ]

-- Between 2006 and 2014, the juvenile poverty rate increased 3.7 percentage points while the rate for persons ages 18 to 64 increased 2.7 percentage points.
-In the last year, the juvenile poverty rate fell about 2%, while the rate for persons ages 18 to 64 basically remained unchanged.
+- Between 2010 and 2018, the juvenile poverty rate declined 5.8 percentage points while the rate for persons ages 18 to 64 fell 3.1 percentage points.

-- By 2014, the juvenile poverty rate reached its lowest point since 2009, the rate for persons ages 18 to 64 remained at a relatively high level, and the rate for senior citizens (those ages 65 and over) remained at 10%.
+- By 2018, the juvenile poverty rate reached its lowest point since 2000, the rate for persons ages 18 to 64 reached its lowest point since the mid-2000s, and the rate for senior citizens (those ages 65 and over) remained below 10%.

 Internet citation: OJJDP Statistical Briefing Book